ddjerqq/EntityFrameworkCore.DataProtection/README.md

 encrypt data, it becomes impossible to query it by EF-core, which is not really convenient if you want to encrypt, for example, email addresses, or SSNs
 AND then filter entities by them.

-This library has support for hashing the sensitive data and storing their (sha256) hashes in a shadow property alongside the encrypted data.
+This library has support for hashing the salted sensitive data and storing their (Hmac Sha256) hashes in a shadow property alongside the encrypted data.
 This allows you to query for the encrypted properties without decrypting them first. using `QueryableExt.WherePdEquals`

 # Disclaimer